Turn every technical claim into a proof-backed story

 Questions this page answers directly

-What is the best starting point for technical interview prep?
+What is the best starting point for technical meeting prep?

 Start with the technical claims already on your resume.
 Turn each major claim into a concrete story with constraints, actions, and measurable outcomes before you spend time on broad question lists.